 Bring your copy of Homer’s Odyssey – the influential poet is reputedly buried on Ios, and the opening verse of the famous epic is translated and inscribed in stone around the pool, running through into Grandma’s Restaurant.
 Once you’ve begun reading, you’ll have no choice but to see the full tale through.

-Guests under 18 are priced as a child.
-There is a Kids’ Club, and a babysitting service is available on request for €20 an hour (48-hours’ notice is required).
+Welcome; there is a kids club, and a babysitting service is available on request for €20 an hour (48-hours’ notice is required).

 Children under 10 will get the most out of the children’s pool and Kids’ Club activities.

 The Junior Suites have space for a crib, and the Connecting Design Sea View Suite and Adjoining Superior Sea View Suites sleep four and have additional space for two cribs.
 These suites can be connected for larger groups or families.

 The hotel offers a Kids’ Club – enquire when making a reservation.

 There is a children’s swimming pool, and the shaded Gialos Beach is a 15-minute walk from the hotel.

 A babysitting service is available and charged at €20 an hour, and must be booked with reception a minimum of 48 hours in advance.

 The sofa benches near the poolside afford the best views across port Ios at sunset.

 A pressed shirt thrown over some drying swimmers will suffice.